 - Have water or another zero-calorie beverage if you are at a party.
 Or bring flavored seltzer water with you

 - Sugar free gum is helpful and satisfies the chewing need which will distract from temptation

 - If it’s time to have a snack at a party use a napkin to hold it in instead of a plate making you less likely to fill the plate

 - Bring a fresh fruit bowl to the party

-- Make it a contest with a friend to see who can lose weight or maintain weight during this time of the year
+- Make it a contest with a friend to see who can lose weight or maintain weight on Halloween

 - Don’t skip your scheduled meals-keeping your schedule will help you in maintaining your goals